Species Survival Plan

-Even in their native Mediterranean countries, fallow deer are rare for “wild” animals.
+Even in their native eastern Mediterranean countries, fallow deer are rare as “wild” animals.
 Most herds are semi-domesticated.
-Fallow deer are the most widely kept of the world’s deer and have been introduced to all inhabited continents.
+Fallow deer, which are medium-sized deer, are the most widely kept of the world’s deer and have been introduced to all inhabited continents.

 Coloration is highly diverse, as up to 14 variations occur from white through shades of reddish-brown to dark brown, with some adults retaining their original spotted markings.
 Whatever color they are born will be the color they retain for life.

 The rump of the fallow deer is white; when alarmed, the hairs on the rump stand erect and the tail is held high, revealing a flash, which warns other deer of the threat.
 Their main defenses are running away and hiding, although hooves, antlers and teeth are used as a last resort.

 When threatened, the frightened fallows flee from predators by using a form of stiff-legged jumping and running called "stotting."
 Once in the woods, they can use their varied coat colors effectively as camouflage.